drequeceler/appgyver-js-api/index.md

 * The success and failure conditions of the API calls, i.e. what happens in the native layer.
 * The type and contents of all callback parameters.

+### AG.Deferred

+As an alternative to providing callback functions as parameters to the method call, AppGyver provides an implementation of jQuery-style Deferred objects with [AG.Deferred](Deferred/Deferred.md).
+The supported methods return an `AG.Deferred` object.

 ## Supported platforms

 The latest version of appgyver.js is currently supported by both the [iOS](http://itunes.apple.com/us/app/appgyver-preview/id479747411) and [Android](https://play.google.com/store/apps/details?id=com.appgyver.android) versions of the Preview client.